Janice0124/SmallProjects/README.md

 # SmallProjects

-Includes some small project(s) I have worked on.
+Includes some small projects I have worked on.

 Currently includes
 - Sudoku Solver (code only - interactive version coming)